-In fact, it might be time to revisit your frequency of posting.
+In fact, it might be time to revisit your posting frequency.
 In this time of uncertainty, any expertise and advice that you can offer would be more than welcome, and if you have a strong stable of content writers, it’d be good to get them working.
-Regular updates are a good way to bring people back to your site, ensuring that steady flow of site traffic.
+Regular updates are a good way to bring people back to your site, ensuring a steady flow of site traffic.

 Having relevant articles/blog posts, downloadable ebooks, and even podcasts available on your site, can help strengthen your trusted rapport and relationship with your customers.
 It’s something that they can take away, and share with their network and that will send new prospects your way.

 Don’t Forget About Email Marketing: